- Constructive Dismissal

 Labour and Employment Lawyers

-If your rights have be violated and you require representation, we are here to help you throughout the process and find a solution.
+If your rights have been violated and you require representation, we are here to help you throughout the process and find a solution.

 Severance Review / NegotiationBow River Law has a skilled and experienced team that is ready to determine how much severance a dismissed employee is entitled to in Calgary and throughout Alberta.

 Wrongful Dismissal / Unjust DismissalIf an employer has terminated any employee's position without just cause or reasonable notice, the employee is usually entitled to severance.
 If the employee works in aviation, banking or telecommunications, they may also be entitled to reinstatement to their job.

 Constructive DismissalEven if an employee's employment has not been officially "terminated" by the employer, if the employer has slashed compensation, changed some aspect of the employment such as job duties, or allowed a toxic work environment, the employee may be entitled to resign and call it a "constructive dismissal."

 DiscriminationDiscrimination can happen when a employee is treated in a negative way because of their race, skin color, religious beliefs, gender, gender identity or expression, disability, age, ancestry, place of origin, marital status, income, family status, or sexual orientation.
 Canada has Human Rights laws in place to protect employees from being discriminated against.

 Harassment / BullyingBullying, rude comments, belittling treatment, and unwanted sexual advances count as harassment in the workplace.
 All employers are required to prevent these deeds occurring in the workplace and to stop it when it does happen.
 Do not put up with this: contact us today to learn about your options.